 7. When everything is alright you should have your map in the location desired.
 For instance I changed the LatLon on “magic” (50,20) – the Cracow city, where I studied GIS and Geography.
 You obviously will set your preferable location.
 See my Google Map with WGS-84 coordinate grid here.

-Last part of this article refers to the utulising the coordinate grids in Google MyMaps.
+Last part of this article refers to utilizing the coordinate grids in Google MyMaps.
 The Nearby.org.uk website offers a ready prepared .kml files for UTM and MGRS coordinate grids for a whole globe.
 Unfortunately is too big to open in the Google MyMaps after import and you can use it in the Google Earth only.

 There are 2 ways to get the coordinates into Google Mymaps.
-First solution bring you the points, that will show a rough coordinates.
+First solution bring you the points, that will show rough coordinates.
 I have created a small VBA Excel macro, that can generate the coordinate values quickly (Pic.
 21) and save it as a .csv file, required to input the MS Excel data to Google Earth.
 I will not describe this process here, because there is many tutorials in the web.
 However this is the example how can you get the cordinates into Google MyMaps quickly.

 When you generate the coordinates in my VBA tool, that is available here you can import this .csv data to Google Earth and next save it as a .kml file (Pic.
 22, 23).

-Next open your GoogleMyMap and import this .kml file there (Pic.
+Next, open your GoogleMyMap and import this .kml file there (Pic.
 24).

 When everything is fine you can enjoy the coordinate points on your map.
 My VBA Excel tool generates the coordinates only for a few degrees of longitude and latitude, so it is designated for particular regions only.
 It works only in the newest versions of MS Excel.
 Don’t try in 2007 or 2010 version, because you may have trouble with getting the .csv data.

-Having a points rather than lines may not be fully comfortable, so there is another way to bring the cordinates to GoogleMyMaps.
+Having points rather than lines may not be fully comfortable, so there is another way to bring the cordinates to GoogleMyMaps.

 You can prepare yourself the WGS-84 coordinate grids.
 You must be clued-up with XML language and write the code on your own in Notepad ++ for example or make a simple line in Google Earth, save it as a .kml file and open it in the editor.
 It’s up to you.